Denver Broncos vs. Philadelphia Eagles NFL Week 10 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Denver and its opponents have gone over the current 45.5-point total in three of nine games this season.
+- Denver and its opponents have gone over the current 44.5-point total in three of nine games this season.

-- Philadelphia has combined with its opponents to score more than 45.5 points in six of nine games this season.
+- The two teams combine to average 46 points per game, 1.5 more than the total in this contest.

-- The combined points per game average of the two teams, 46, is 0.5 points greater than Sunday's over/under.
+- The 41.2 combined points per game that these two squads have allowed this season are 3.3 fewer than the 44.5 over/under in this contest.

-- This contest's over/under is 4.3 points greater than the 41.2 these two squads combine to surrender per game this season.

-- The Broncos and their opponents score an average of 43.7 points per game, 1.8 fewer than Sunday's total.
+- Broncos games have an average total of 43.7 points this season, 0.8 fewer than Sunday's over/under.

-- In 2020, games involving the Eagles have averaged a total of 49.8 points, 4.3 more than the set over/under in this contest.
+- In 2020, games involving the Eagles have averaged a total of 49.8 points, 5.3 more than the set total in this contest.

 Broncos stats and trends

-- Denver has played nine games, with five wins against the spread.
+- Denver has five wins against the spread in nine games this season.

-- The Broncos are 4-1 ATS when favored by 2.5 points or more this season.
+- The Broncos are 4-3 ATS when favored by 1 point or more this season.

-- Denver's games this year have hit the over on only two of nine set point totals (22.2%).
+- Denver's games this year have gone over the point total two times in nine opportunities (22.2%).

-- Denver is 3-0 against the spread and 3-0 overall this season when the team notches more than 24.2 points.
+- When Denver records more than 24.2 points, it is 3-0 against the spread and 3-0 overall.

-- The Broncos have turned the ball over 10 times this season, two more turnovers than the Eagles have forced (8).
+- This year, the Broncos have turned the ball over 10 times, two more than the Eagles' takeaways (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Eagles.